williamle8300/SoundCloud-Genres/README.md

 =================

 ## About
+- focused on spotlighting the lastest, greatest unsigned musicians doing electronic music: house, ambient, dubstep, chill, dance, jungle, mash-ups.
+- focused on spotlighting the best remixes
-Find the latest and greatest songs on SoundCloud.
-We're also thinking about offering a weekly email subscription service that will send you download links for the Top 4 in your favorite'd #genres.
+- offer a weekly email subscription service that will send you download links for the Top 4 in your favorite'd #genres.

 ## Upcoming

 ### 1.0
-- style!
-	- album cover
 - refactor code
 - loading gif
-- handle 'no results / 503' event
 - refactor css

 ### 2.0